 Do you have 2 months to wait for a reservation?
 If yes, then you should try L’Opossum.

-With the longest waitlist of any restaurant in Richmond, L’Opossum offers a playfully-cosmopolitan take on French cuisine and craft cocktails in a strangely eclectic, art-filled place.
+With the longest waitlist of any of the restaurants in Richmond, L’Opossum offers a playfully-cosmopolitan take on French cuisine and craft cocktails in a strangely eclectic, art-filled place.

 Ready to eat here?
 As mentioned before, their pre-COVID waitlist was over two months, so make a reservation ASAP and be ready to take your taste buds on a luscious sensory journey.